olegrog/my_openfoam/README.md

 My OpenFOAM solvers and problems
 ========

-Currently, the latest version of [OpenFOAM+](https://www.openfoam.com) is supported.
+Currently, the latest version of [OpenFOAM from OpenCFD Ltd.](https://www.openfoam.com) is supported.

 Installation
 -------